 - 4. Under the Government's leadership, Afghanistan is making important gains towards the achievement of SDG 2 targets, but progress is uneven because of the challenging circumstances. - 5.
 Ensure access to safe, nutritious and sufficient food all year round: Food insecurity is widespread and increasing among the population, as measured by the two SDG indicators for this target.
-A survey using the Food Insecurity Experience Scale indicated that 16 percent of the population, or 5.2 million people, suffered from severe food insecurity between 2014 and 2016.
-Preliminary results from a 2017 study based on a local SDG indicator suggest that overall food insecurity, including both moderate and severe forms, rose from 33 to more than 44 percent in the last three years.
-Undernourishment, which reached a peak in the late 1990s but declined rapidly in the early 2000s, has also started to rise again, standing at 26.8 percent in 2015.
-Although food insecurity affects much of the country's population, the 2017 Afghanistan zero hunger strategic review (ZHSR) indicates that women, children, displaced persons, returnees, woman-headed households, persons with disabilities and poor people are the groups most at risk. - 6.
-End all forms of malnutrition: Afghanistan experiences high rates of undernutrition.
-While significant progress has been made in the past 15 years, the prevalence of stunting in children under 5 is almost 41 percent at the national level 42.3 percent for boys and 39.4 percent for girls which is classified as very high according to World Health Organization (WHO) thresholds.
-The situation is even more serious at the provincial level, with stunting prevalence of 60-70 percent in some provinces.
-The prevalence of wasting among children under 5 is 9.5 percent 10.3 percent for boys and 8.7 percent for girls but this national rate masks large differences at disaggregated levels.
-In eight provinces, global acute malnutrition rates exceed 15 percent, the WHO threshold for an emergency situation.
-Children under 5, especially boys, are particularly vulnerable to undernutrition, as are adolescent girls and pregnant and lactating women and girls (PLWG). - 7.
-Double the agricultural productivity and incomes of small-scale food producers: Agriculture is the largest sector of the economy, accounting for approximately half of economic growth in 2016 and providing a source of income for about 44 percent of the population 60.9 percent of women and 39.8 percent of men - especially among rural households, which are largely subsistence farmers with small, rainfed holdings.
-However, significant efforts will be required to meet the SDG target of doubling productivity and incomes.
-Agricultural productivity is closely tied to irrigation, but currently only 40 percent of farming households have access to irrigated land.
-As a result, the average income of families selling livestock and agricultural products is only USD 800 per year.
-The ZHSR found that women employed in this sector are particularly disadvantaged because they face discrimination in landownership - 25 percent of women own land, versus 56 percent of men - information, financial services, productive inputs and markets, and experience higher rates of unemployment and unpaid work.
+A survey using the Food Insecurity Experience Scale indicated that 16 percent of the population, or 5.2 million people, suffered from severe food insecurity between 2014 and 2016.3 Results from a 2017 study based on a local SDG indicator suggest that overall food insecurity, including both moderate and severe forms, rose from 33 to more than 44 percent in the last three years.4 Undernourishment, which reached a peak in the late 1990s but declined rapidly in the early 2000s, has also started to rise again, standing at 23 percent in 2015.5 Although food insecurity affects much of the country's population, the 2017 Afghanistan zero hunger strategic review (ZHSR) indicates that women, children, displaced persons, returnees, woman-headed households, persons with disabilities and poor people are the groups most at risk.